AnotherLaughingMan/Zer0Talk-Releases/docs/user-guide.md

 ### Requirements
 - A Windows server or VM reachable by peers (public IP recommended)
-- A router/firewall allowing inbound TCP/UDP on the configured ports
+- A router/firewall allowing inbound TCP/UDP on the configured ports (see Quick Setup)
 - Sufficient disk space and a stable internet connection

 ### Quick Setup
 1. Download the self-contained Release or Release-sc build and extract it on the server.
-2. Open `settings.json` (or use the GUI Settings) and enable "DedicatedNode" or "RunAsNode" mode.
+2. In the app Settings -> Network (Dedicated Peer Node) toggle the "Enable as dedicated peer node" option (this sets the `MajorNode` flag in persisted settings).
+Alternatively, set `MajorNode: true` in your `settings.json` to enable it manually.
-3. Configure the public endpoint and port forwarding.
+3. Ensure the node is reachable: forward the chosen port (default 26264) from your router to the server, or set a different port in Settings/`settings.json`.
-4. Optionally configure identity recovery/passphrase for this node.
+4. Add any known public relay/seed nodes using the Known Dedicated Peer Nodes (KnownMajorNodes) list; entries are host:port (for example: example.com:26264).
 5. Start ZTalk on the server.
-The node will register with its peers via the peer discovery mechanism.
+The app will call Network.StartIfMajorNode(port, MajorNode) and will attempt to listen on the configured port when MajorNode is enabled.

 ### Security Considerations
 - Keep the node’s identity passphrase secure.
 Compromise of the node's keys can reveal your presence on the network.
-- Consider using a reverse proxy and TLS if exposing administrative endpoints.
+- Consider using a firewall, reverse proxy and TLS if exposing administrative or management endpoints.

 ## Backup and Restore